Minimal log regular models of hyperbolic curves over discrete valuation fields: Introduction

 \begin{sub}[Exceptional curves of the first kind] Let $Y$ be a scheme projective over a Noetherian ring $A$.
-A Cartier divisor $E$ on $Y$ satisfying the following two conditions are referred to as an {\em exceptional curve of the first kind} (cf.\,\cite[Tag:0C2I]{Stacks}): \begin{itemize} \item[(Fir$_{1}$)] There exist a field $k(E)$ and an isomorphism of schemes $\bP^{1}_{k(E)}\to E$.
+A reduced effective Cartier divisor $E$ on $Y$ satisfying the following two conditions are referred to as an {\em exceptional curve of the first kind} (cf.\,\cite[Tag:0C2I]{Stacks}): \begin{itemize} \item[(Fir$_{1}$)] There exist a field $k(E)$ and an isomorphism of schemes $\bP^{1}_{k(E)}\to E$.
 (Note that $k(E)$ is the coefficient field of $E$.) \item[(Fir$_{2}$)] The restriction of the normal sheaf $\cN_{E/Y}$ of $E$ in $Y$ to $E$ is isomorphic to $O_{\bP^{1}_{k(E)}}(-1)$. \end{itemize} For any Cartier divisor $E$ on $Y$, $E$ is an exceptional curve of the first kind if and only if there exist a scheme $Y'$ projective over $A$ and a regular closed point $y'\in Y'$ such that $Y$ is isomorphic to the blow-up of $Y'$ at $y'$ and $E$ can be regarded as the exceptional divisor of the blow-up via the isomorphism by \cite[Tag:0AGQ]{Stacks} and \cite[Tag:0C2M]{Stacks}. \end{sub}

-\begin{sub}[Blow-ups at points of normal crossing divisors] Here, we give a generalization of \cite[Lemma 9.2.31]{Liu} (which is well-known to experts).
-Note that, in the proof of Lemma \cite[Lemma 9.2.31]{Liu}, the excellence of the divisors in the assumption of this lemma is not used.
+\begin{sub}[Blow-ups at points of normal crossing divisors] Here, we give a generalization of \cite[Lemma 9.2.31]{Liu}.
+Note that the excellence of the divisors in the assumption of \cite[Lemma 9.2.31]{Liu} is not used in the proof.